 - requires a safety re-evaluation for all nuclear power plants to be conducted at least once every 10 years

 - increases transparency by requiring operators of nuclear power plants to release information to the public, both in times of normal operation and in the event of incidents.

 In 2015 the European Commission published a report on the progress made in EU countries on implementing the Nuclear Safety Directive.
 Overall, the report found a good level of compliance with the rules.
 The next national reports will be submitted in 2020.

 The EU cooperates with non-EU countries and international organisations on nuclear safety.
-In 2013, the European Commission signed a Memorandum of Understanding with the International Atomic Energy Agency (IAEA) to further cooperation, including on expert peer reviews and strengthening emergency preparedness and response.
+In 2013, the European Commission signed a Memorandum of Understanding with the International Atomic Energy Agency (IAEA) to further strengthen the cooperation, including on expert peer reviews, emergency preparedness and response.

 On behalf of the European Atomic Energy Community, the Commission takes part in triennial review meetings (RM) and extraordinary meetings (EM) on the Convention on Nuclear Safety and produces corresponding reports: